Xitang Water Town

 - Features: beautiful scenery, abundant natural and cultural resources

-Cobbled streets wind through the town, old buildings stand along the waterside, plain bridges cross the canals, and rowing boats linger on the river.
+Cobbled streets wind through the town, old buildings stand along the waterside, plain bridges cross the canals, and rowing boats lingering on the river.

 In the early morning, there is fresh air and light fog; in the evening, the setting sun casts a rosy glow on the old tiled roofs, and the reflection of glistening lights flickers on the water.
 All of this makes Xitang like an ink wash painting with dramatic scenery.